 650 MPs are elected to represent their constituents in every election but there are only 427 seats, which explains why so many can be seen standing on popular debate days.

-Every day begins with prayers and last for three minutes, requiring MPs to face the wall until they are finished.
+Every day begins with prayers and lasts for three minutes, requiring MPs to face the wall until they are finished.

 “Soit bail as Seigneurs” which means “let it be sent to the House of Lords” is written on every proposed new law before being delivered to the House of Lords.